Water Turtles

 Sea Turtles

 Two species of sea turtle breed in Lebanon and swim off the coast.
 Both are highly endangered, internationally, and within the East Mediterranean just a relic population remains.
-Never the less they are still with us and breed on southern beaches where development has not been as heavy as along other areas of the national coast line, such as Tyre Coast Nature Reserve and at the Palm Islands Nature Reserve.
+Never the less they are still with us and breed on southern beaches where development has not been as heavy compared to other areas along the national coast line, such as Tyre Coast Nature Reserve and Palm Islands Nature Reserve.

-Although the centre of conservation efforts, both species are highly vulnerable.
-They still face the threats of dynamite fishing, ensnarement in nets, loss of breeding habitat and death from pollution.
-Many turtles die each year, for example, by eating plastic bags that look like their jelly fish prey.
+Although they are at the centre of conservation efforts, both species remain highly vulnerable.
+They continue to face threats from dynamite fishing, ensnarement in nets, loss of breeding habitat and death from pollution.
+Many turtles die each year from eating plastic bags that look like their jelly fish prey.

 Green Turtle (Chelonia mydas)

-Female Green Turtles lay up to 240 eggs in excavated nests on sandy beaches above the high tide line, hauling themselves up the beaches every third year to lay.
-After hatching under the sand the baby turtles (like the one left) dig themselves out and make a dash for the sea where they will spend the rest of their lives eating mostly sea grasses and algae and marine invertebrates.
+Female green turtles lay up to 240 eggs in excavated nests on sandy beaches above the high tide line.
+They haul themselves up the beaches every third year to lay eggs.
+After hatching under the sand, baby turtles (like the one on the left) dig themselves out and make a dash for the sea where they will spend the rest of their lives eating mostly sea grasses and algae and marine invertebrates.

 Listed on the IUCN red list as Endangered (see Conservation).